wri/Aqueduct30Docker/readme.md

     1. In step 1) select Ubuntu Server 16.04 LTS (HVM), SSD Volume Type
     2. In step 2), if your budget allows, choose T2.Medium
     [calculate costs](https://calculator.s3.amazonaws.com/index.html)
-    3. In step 3)
+    3. In step 3) make sure
-        1.If you are within a VPC, allow IP addresses to be set
+        1. If you are within a VPC, allow IP addresses to be set
         Auto-assign Public IP = enable
-        2. Under advanced, set user data, as file
+        2. Under advanced details, set user data to as file and upload the startup.sh script from the /other folder on Github.

-          Upload the startup.sh script from folder other/
+ 3.

 * add startup.sh to user data during setup in EC2